Applying for Membership

 Benefits of Membership

 - Awareness: All members have primary access to all of the materials we produce.
 That includes a range of World Hepatitis Day campaign materials and our newsletters.
-Members are also kept up-to-date with international affairs and other important issues through e-alerts.
+Members are also kept up-to-date with global campaigns, international affairs and other important issues through e-alerts.

-- Profile: The Alliance is in official relations with WHO.
-As its profile continues to grow, being a member will significantly increase the credibility of any member organisation, especially with Governments.
+- Profile: The Alliance is in official relations with the WHO.
+As its profile continues to grow, being a member will significantly increase the credibility of any member organisation, especially with governments.
 Furthermore, the Alliance promotes members’ activities, projects and work through our media channels (website, newsletters, Facebook, blogs from member organisations etc), thus giving international visibility to our members.

 - Policy: The Alliance offers support and advice to members with their policy work, helping them ensure that their country has an effective strategy in place to combat viral hepatitis and, if necessary, can help members get access to their governments.